-What Do Pediatric Orthodontics Treat?
+What Does Pediatric Orthodontics Treat?

-Pediatric orthodontics can be used to treat a variety of problems with the teeth and jaw, including:
+Children’s dental orthodontics can be used to treat a variety of problems with the teeth and jaw, including:

-- Overbites where the upper front teeth are too far forward and stick out over the lower teeth.
+- Overbites – Where the upper front teeth are too far forward and stick out over the lower teeth

-- Underbites where the lower teeth are too far forward or the upper teeth are too far back.
+- Underbites – Where the lower teeth are too far forward or the upper teeth are too far back

-- Crossbites where the upper teeth do not come down slightly in front of the lower teeth when biting.
+- Crossbites – Where the upper teeth do not come down slightly in front of the lower teeth when biting

-- Open bites where there is a space between the biting surfaces of the front and/or side teeth when the back teeth bite together.
+- Open bites – Where there is a space between the biting surfaces of the front and/or side teeth when the back teeth bite together

-- Misplaced midlines where the center of the upper front teeth does not line up with the center of the lower front teeth.
+- Misplaced midlines – Where the center of the upper-front teeth does not line up with the center of the lower front teeth

-- Crowding issues that occur when there are too many teeth for the dental ridge to accommodate.
+- Crowding issues – That occur when there are too many teeth for the dental ridge to accommodate

 The average length of treatment for traditional braces varies depending on the severity of your child’s orthodontic issues.
 On average, treatment may last from 1 to 3 years.

 Invisalign is a series of clear, removable aligners.
 The aligners are custom-made to fit your child’s teeth, and they apply pressure to gradually move and even rotate the teeth.
-Your child can take out their aligners for eating, drinking, brushing, and flossing
+Your child can take out their aligners for eating, drinking, brushing, and flossing.

-Based on the 3D images of your child’s teeth, a custom set of aligners will be made for them.
-Like with other types of pediatric orthodontic treatment, Invisalign still requires regular orthodontic appointments.
-Your child will get a new set of aligners every week or every 2 weeks, though the orthodontist may only require check ups every 6–8 weeks.
+Based on the 3D images, a custom set of aligners will be made for your child.
+Like with other types of children’s dental orthodontic treatments, Invisalign requires regular appointments.
+Your child will get a new set of aligners every week or every 2 weeks, though the orthodontist may only require check-ups every 6–8 weeks.

 Deciding on what type of orthodontic treatment in Las Vegas is best for your child is a personal decision.
-It’s one that should be made only after you and your child have discussed all of the options with their orthodontist to decide what treatment is best.
-No matter what type of issue your child is having, there is a pediatric orthodontic solution that will make their smile healthy and beautiful.
+It’s one that should be made only after you and your child have discussed all the options with their orthodontist.
+For any type of alignment issue, there is a children’s dental orthodontic solution that will help their smile be healthy and beautiful.